rawify/Complex.js/README.md

 ---
 Checks if the given number is not a number

+boolean isFinite()
+---
+Checks if the given number is finite

 Complex clone()
 ---
 Returns a new Complex instance with the same real and imaginary properties